Home Compare BKT.MC vs BPE.MI

 Bankinter vs BPER Banca SpA: Which Stock Looks Stronger in 2026?

-Bankinter, holds the cleaner structural position, with the lead spread across stability and profitability.
+Bankinter, holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+BPER Banca SpA does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-This is not just a one-metric split: both stability and profitability materially support the lead.
-The overall score gap is 13 points in favour of Bankinter, S.A..
+This is not just a one-metric split: both profitability and stability materially support the lead.
+The overall score gap is 15 points in favour of Bankinter, S.A..

 INDUSTRY COMPARISON